Add Math Equations to PowerPoint Presentations in C#

 - SetSubSuperscriptOnTheLeft(IMathElement, IMathElement)

-Sets subscript and superscript.
-You can set subscript and superscript at the same time on the left or on the right side of the argument, but single subscript or superscript is supported only on the right side.
+These methods set subscript and superscript.
+You can set both simultaneously on either the left or right side of the argument; however, a single subscript or superscript is supported only on the right side.
 The Superscript can also be used to set the mathematical degree of a number.

 Example: